ministryofjustice/technical-risk-measures/README.md

 - Oldest unapplied version of a dependency released more than 1 year ago
 - Support contract already expired
 - Next legislative change coming into effect within 3 months

-**Intentional Neglect**

-This is for when we are choosing to not work on a system, for example when we are replacing it and are focusing time/money on the replacement.
-This **must** be an active choice and there **must** be a plan to retire or replace the system.